patrickzib/motiflets/README.md

 - `csvs`: The results of the scalability experiments
 - `motiflets`: Code implementing k-Motiflet
 - `datasets`: Use cases in the paper
+- `jars`: Java code of the competitors used in out paper: EMMA, Latent Motifs and Set Finder.

 # k-Motiflets

+Intuitively speaking, k-Motiflets are the largest set of exactly k similar subsequences.

+# Usage

 Here we illustrate how to use k-Motiflets.